 Post to your blog on the fly

-(Clicking the star will show you your most recent notifications — that is, all the Likes and comments on your posts.)
+(Clicking the bell will show you your most recent notifications — that is, all the Likes and comments on your posts.)

 Master your dashboard

 The second major piece of your WordPress.com experience is your blog (or blogs), which is probably why you ended up here in the first place.
 The dashboard is your blog’s mission control center.

 First things first: how do you get to your dashboard?